-Mitigation Measures Timing and Methods Responsible Parties Within 30 days after the completion of an excavation and pile- driving activities, a final data recovery report shall be completed by the qualified Paleontologist that outlines the results of the mitigation program.
+Mitigation Measures Timing and Methods Responsible Parties • Within 30 days after the completion of an excavation and pile- driving activities, a final data recovery report shall be completed by the qualified Paleontologist that outlines the results of the mitigation program.
 This report shall include discussions of the methods used, stratigraphic section(s) exposed, fossils collected, and significance of recovered fossils.
 Geology and Soils MM-GEO-1: Demonstrate Compliance with Regulations, including CBC and City of San Diego Municipal Code, by Preparing a Geotechnical Investigation Report.
 To reduce potential impacts related to soil hazards, the project proponent shall conduct a geotechnical investigation for the project prior to the completion of the final design of the project.
 The geotechnical investigation shall be submitted to the District and the City of San Diego and be approved by the City of San Diego.
 The project proponent shall be required to implement the recommendations identified in the geotechnical report.
 The geotechnical report shall be prepared in compliance with CBC regulations and include the following: Site-specific geotechnical and fault evaluation.
 Suitability determination for construction within soil hazard areas.
-Recommendations for design and construction practices based on the suitability determination, such as: Timing: Prior to the completion of final project design Method: Demonstrate compliance with regulations, including CBC and City of San Diego Municipal Code, by preparing a geotechnical investigation report and implement the identified recommendations Implementation: Project Proponent, approval from City of San Diego Monitoring and Reporting: Project Proponent Verification: District, City of San Diego and compaction grouting Greenhouse Gas Emissions and Climate Change MM-GHG-1: Implement Diesel Emission-Reduction Measures During Project Construction The project proponent shall implement the following measures during project construction and, where specified below, shall submit reports to the District's Development Services Department for its review and approval, evidencing compliance.
-Timing: During project construction Method: Implement specific diesel-reduction measures during project construction Implementation: Project Proponent, Construction Manager, and General Contractor
+Recommendations for design and construction practices based on the suitability determination, such as: Temporary shoring Supporting structures on pile foundations Ground improvement techniques, such as deep soil mixing and compaction grouting Timing: Prior to the completion of final project design Method: Demonstrate compliance with regulations, including CBC and City of San Diego Municipal Code, by preparing a geotechnical investigation report and implement the identified recommendations Implementation: Project Proponent, approval from City of San Diego Monitoring and Reporting: Project Proponent Verification: District, City of San Diego Greenhouse Gas Emissions and Climate Change MM-GHG-1: Implement Diesel Emission-Reduction Measures Timing: During project construction Implementation: Project During Project Construction The project proponent shall implement the following measures during project construction and, where specified below, shall submit reports to the District's Development Services Department for its review and approval, evidencing compliance.
+Method: Implement specific diesel-reduction measures during project construction Proponent, Construction Manager, and General Contractor